 - The Court of Appeal found that the relevant part of the affirmation in support of default judgment was NOT an express and final abandonment of claims.
 Nothing referred to in the paragraph indicated that the plaintiffs were intending to give up their claim to an injunction.
 On the contrary, it appeared to be of the view that the plaintiffs had already obtained the injunction that they were seeking (a view which was mistaken, as the injunction that had been obtained from To J was interlocutory and not final). - But even if the injunction granted by To J had been a final injunction, the plaintiffs' approach was that having obtained the injunction, they were left only with their claim for damages.
 This approach did not involve any abandonment of the claim for an injunction.
-On the contrary, it displayed an intention to rely on that claim to keep the fruits of it, which had (at least according to affirmation, incorrect though it may have been) already been obtained.
+On the contrary, it displayed an intention to rely on that claim to keep the fruits of it, which had already been obtained (although this is based on an incorrect view as the injunction obtained was not final).
 So understood, the plaintiffs were not abandoning their claim to the injunction at all, let alone expressly and finally.